fluidattacks/makes/README.md

 ### asBashArray

-Transforms a list of arguments into a [Bash][BASH] array.
+Transform a list of arguments
+into a [Bash][BASH] array.
 It can be used for passing
 several arguments from [Nix][NIX]